-If you want to visit Club 33 without spending $50,000?
-Start asking around.
-Members can make lunch and dinner reservations for non-members, which makes it at least vaguely accessible for us plebeians.
+The obvious catch is about, oh, 50 large.
+But if you want to visit Club 33 without spending a small fortune, start asking around.
+Members can make lunch and dinner reservations for non-members, which makes it more accessible to us plebeians.
 “If you don’t know someone who is a member, good luck getting in,” McPeek says.
 Don’t know a guy who knows a guy?
 Try Craigslist.
 A small number of Club 33 reservations are for sale on the Orange County site, along with some desperate requests from local non-members.

 Curious to know who might be posting these ads, I replied to each one.
 I ended up connecting with a couple from Texas under condition of anonymity, for fear of damaging a Club 33 member’s standing.
 This couple is willing to pay upwards of $1,500 for Club 33 reservations, and hasn’t yet found a member to make the deal.
 But they worry if their names were to appear in this article, Disney would find out.
 “I’m sure they frown on members sharing with other people who are non-members,” says the couple.
 Indeed, they do, especially when money is involved: In 2015, one of Club 33’s original members lost his membership after auctioning reservations for a charity fundraiser.
 With all things Craigslist—and with Disney—it’s recommended to proceed with caution if seeking reservations via this route.